How to Do Animal Rights - And Win the War on Animals

 • Claim: Animals eat each other, so we can eat them.
 We are all part of the food web.

-• Claim: Animals kill each other because they have to, for food or to protect their food supply, or they would die.
+• Claim: Animals kill each other for food or to protect their food supply; they have to or they would die.
 We can decide not to eat animals.
 Vegetarians do not die for lack of meat.

 • 8.
 Mental Capacity

-• Claim: People have grater mental capacities than animals and cannot be compared with them.
+• Claim: People have grater mental capacities than animals so cannot be compared with them.
 Therefore we should reject animal rights.

 • Claim: We do not use or abuse people who are severely mentally retarded or in a permanent vegetative state.
 Many animals have mental abilities better then these people.
 So animals also need rights.